 Yep, it’s a cliche but it’s true: travelling has changed my life.
 It’s a bold statement to open up a blog post with, particularly for first thing on a Sunday morning, but if there’s one thing I’m sure of, it’s this.
 As someone who follows a lot of travel bloggers, I know we all have our own stories to tell.
 Our own reasons why we choose to travel, regardless of whether it’s sun chasing or soul searching.
 My stories aren’t going to shock you to the core but maybe when you read about my next adventure, you’ll remember what set me on this globetrotting path that I’m struggling to stay away from.

 Travelling gave me self belief

 Before 2015, I would shirk away from virtually all responsibility.
-I’d take trips with my family – admittedly, pretty great ones – or book all-inclusive packages that had me cocooned in a safe yet totally dull routine.
+I’d take trips with my family – admittedly, pretty great ones – or book unadventurous packages that were relaxing but dull, let’s be honest.
 And that’s not me slating all inclusive holidays, it’s me waggling a finger at my past self for being so damn unadventurous.
 I’m not one of those confident, up for anything, kinda travellers – I have zero desire to jump out of a plane and you’d probably even struggle to get me on a rollercoaster.
 But once I was out of my comfort zone, I realised how easy it actually is.
 And now?
 I’ve flown to the other side of the world and back alone, rode on overnight buses alone, checked into hostels and made friends alone.
 I can budget, plan and cope when things go spectacularly tits up.